Takeminakata: Entry into Suwa

 This portrayal of Suwa Myōjin as a heavenly deity can also be observed in other texts such as the Inako Ōmatsubara Daimyōjin Engi (伊那古大松原大明神縁起), the origin narrative of Matsubara Suwa Shrine (located in the town of Koumi at the eastern part of Nagano Prefecture) composed in 1340, where Suwa Myōjin describes his descent couched in Buddhist terminology:

 "For the benefit of all sentient beings, I hid my compassionate and gentle form and revealed a manifestation (現垂迹, lit. "caused a trace (suijaku) to appear").
 I departed from the realm (lit. "capital") of Dharma-Nature (法性都); from the High Plain of Heaven, I divided heaven and earth.
 When I descended from heaven, I paused at the foot of this tree and, with the water of this pond, I first performed the ritual purification of my hands, rinsed my feet, and calmed my spirit.
 I reached the district of Suwa; at that moment, I manifested my trace."

 Moriya being called 'Minister Moriya' (Moriya Daijin) in the Gejō suggests that the deity was already being conflated with the historical figure Mononobe no Moriya at the time the text was composed.
-This is made more explicit in two extant medieval genealogies of the Suwa (Miwa) clan, which date the arrival of the Suwa deity and his battle with 'Moriya' (守屋) during the reign of Emperor Yōmei (585-587).
+The Suwa Daimyōjin Kōshiki already hints at this connection by drawing a parallel between the two figures: